Fire Pits & Fire Places

 Outdoor fire pits or fireplaces can be a great source of warmth during the cold fall nights, without the surrounding walls to capture and retain the heat.
-The experienced and skilled professionals at Probuilt Patio Enclosures will make sure that as much heat will be utilized as possible in the surrounding area.
+The experienced and skilled professionals at Probuilt Pool & Patio will make sure that as much heat will be utilized as possible in the surrounding area.

 An outdoor fireplace is similar in construction to an indoor fireplace and is usually added to a brick, concrete or stone patio.
 An outdoor fireplace often consists of a chimney and a firebox to keep it working and looking its best, you should maintain and clean it regularly.
 Make sure that the ash buildup is removed on a regular basis.

 Unlike indoor fireplaces that are generally designed for heating, outdoor fireplaces are mostly used for cooking.
 Many property owners choose designs with wood-fired ovens that will allow them to create meals such as casseroles and pizzas.
 An outdoor fireplace can be the focal point in your outdoor kitchen.